yswi/pyroki/docs/source/examples/02_bimanual_ik.rst

 Same as 01_basic_ik.py, but with two end effectors!

-All descriptions can be run by cloning the PyRoki repository, which includes the ``pyroki_snippets`` implementation details.
+All examples can be run by first cloning the PyRoki repository, which includes the ``pyroki_snippets`` implementation details.